losaposta/ubuntuism/README.md

-This template will be used as part of the Joomla Dev Day 2011 Rapid Template Development workshop.
-It is a modified version of Construct5-Pro beta 2, a unified HTML5 template development framework from http://construct-framework.com
+A template developed to demonstrate rapid template development for the Joomla!
+CMS.
+It is a modified version of Construct5, a unified / HTML5 version of the Construct Template Development Framework from http://construct-framework.com

-Please see http://betweenbrain.github.com/ubuntuism for the introductory presentation to this workshop.
+Please see http://betweenbrain.github.com/ubuntuism for the introductory presentation.

 #How to use this framework#
 The Construct Template Development Framework is a code based solution with the goal of streamlining the process of creating one-of-a-kind Joomla! templates, while not limiting your ability to add every bit of your creativity.
 To get started, install Construct like you would any Joomla extension.
 Then add a new style sheet to the CSS directory of Construct and select that style sheet in the template's settings from within template manager of Joomla.